-- We will always process and store your personal information in line with the Data Protection Act of 1998.
+- We will always process and store your personal information in line with the GDPR and Data Protection Act (2018).

 - We will store your personal information securely and only use it for the purposes for which it was given to us – your support of street children.

 - We have not and do not sell or otherwise share your data with any third party outside of our own rigorously assessed suppliers – and then only with regard to your support.
 These suppliers will then destroy this information once it has been used for the purpose Toybox stipulated.

 - We will carefully research and train any third party working on our behalf to ensure that they are operating in a way that is appropriate and compassionate.